Philip Herbert, 4th Earl of Pembroke: Role in the crisis of 1648–1649

 Pembroke believed the king was crucial to any settlement of hostilities between king and Parliament.
 He vehemently opposed the Vote of No Addresses in 1647–1648, refusing to leave Wilton House (where he was attending to rebuilding in the wake of a 1647 fire) to attend the debate in the House of Lords.
 In July 1648, Pembroke voted that James Hamilton, 1st Duke of Hamilton be declared a traitor for leading Scottish forces into England and sought to have royalists who aided Hamilton declared traitors.
 In July 1648, Pembroke again negotiated with the king, this time pursuant to the Treaty of Newport.

 These negotiations ended abruptly with Pride's Purge of December 1648, after which Pembroke and several other parliamentary commissioners negotiating at Newport sent a deputation to Thomas Fairfax, assuring him they continued to support the army.
 However, they continued to seek a deal with the king.
 In late December 1648, Pembroke joined a deputation led by Basil Feilding, 2nd Earl of Denbigh, putting to the Army Council to accept a deal whereby Charles would lose his negative voice and agree to not attempt to restore episcopal lands which had been alienated by Parliament.

 The Army Council rejected the proposal but wished to continue to have good relations with Pembroke.
 It soon agreed to let the Rump Parliament name Pembroke Constable of Windsor Castle (the House of Lords had been trying to appoint Pembroke to the position since July but had not yet received the support of the House of Commons), making him essentially the king's jailer.
 Pembroke appointed Bulstrode Whitelocke as his deputy.
 In January 1649, Pembroke was appointed to the High Court of Justice established by the Rump Parliament to try Charles I on charges of high treason.
 Pembroke refused to take part, though he agreed not to speak out against executing the king.

 In February, after the execution of the king, the Rump appointed Pembroke to the English Council of State.
 Since the House of Lords had been abolished in the wake of Charles' execution, Pembroke had to stand for election to Parliament: he was returned as member for Berkshire in April 1649.

 Death

 In May 1649, Pembroke fell ill and spent the rest of 1649 bedridden.
-He died in his chambers in Whitehall, Westminster on 23 January 1650.
+He died in his chambers alone in Whitehall, Westminster on 23 January 1650.

 Pembroke's body was embalmed and transported to Salisbury to be buried in Salisbury Cathedral.
 The English Council of State ordered all members of Barebone's Parliament to accompany his cortège for two or three miles on its journey out of London.

 Issue

-Herbert married first Lady Susan de Vere (26 May 1587–1628/1629), daughter of Edward de Vere, 17th Earl of Oxford.
+Herbert married first Lady Susan de Vere (26 May 1587 – 1628/1629), daughter of Edward de Vere, 17th Earl of Oxford.
 They had seven sons and three daughters, including: